aliaelshennawy/holidu-task/README.md

-# This app is created to list best offers available for your upcoming travel
+# An app for comparing properties for your upcoming vacation

 [Check application demo](https://holidu-task.web.app/)